 - Social – Organize collaborative projects to achieve strong social interaction.

 - Pedagogical – Provide feedback on final project.

 - Managerial – Provide general information concerning the nature and format of the final assessment(s).

 - Social – Send an email with a closing personal message to students.

-The AOF is available for download here.
-The Facilitation Activity Record, an optional companion document to the AOF, which provides spaces for facilitators to make notes of what worked and what didn’t work when facilitating a course, and to flag issues that should be addressed before the course is offered again, can be downloaded here.
+The Facilitation Activity Record, an optional companion document to the AOF, provides spaces for facilitators to make notes of what worked and what didn’t work when facilitating a course, and to flag issues that should be addressed before the course is offered again.